Quick Summary

 Despite knowing how to add a shared mailbox in Outlook, without an efficient email management process, your team may respond to emails in different ways.
 Some may prioritize certain customers, others may misinterpret the tone, and some may forget to close the loop entirely.

-An SOP provides a centralized guide on how to handle all aspects of the shared inbox.
+An SOP provides a centralized guide on how to handle all aspects of your primary mailbox.
 Your SOP should include:

 • A documented process for triaging emails